 Our Global Network

-We believe that connecting people and markets has the power to create wealth, jobs and international cooperation.
+We believe that connecting people and markets has the power to create wealth, jobs, and international cooperation.
 Our position as a global logistics provider affords us with unique insight into the shared value open markets create.
-So we continually advocate for fair and open trade through a variety of venues including the President’s Export Council and the Business Roundtable, organizations of which our Chairman and CEO, David Abney, is a member.
 We also understand that greater economic prosperity often means a greater amount of resources are being used.
 And while we’re committed to making global trade more accessible, we will not do so at the expense of the environment.

 Partnerships will be a key element of the next chapter of trade.
 UPS is building nontraditional alliances, such as the one forged in 2017 with China’s S.F.
 Express.
 Through this exciting joint venture, UPS and S.F.
-Express joined forces to provide unmatched service in the world’s largest markets, including China.
+Express provide unmatched service in the world’s largest markets, including China.
 The two companies collaborate, develop, and provide international delivery services, leveraging our complementary networks, service portfolios, technologies, and logistics expertise.
-Through our Universal Growth Provider program, UPS has also established new partnerships in economies such as China, Indonesia, Japan, Korea, Malaysia, Philippines, Taiwan, Thailand, and Vietnam to create new opportunities for local businesses to support more efficient first- and last-mile deliveries.
+UPS has also established new partnerships in economies such as China, Indonesia, Japan, Korea, Malaysia, Philippines, Taiwan, Thailand, and Vietnam to create new opportunities for local businesses to support more efficient first- and last-mile deliveries.

 As emerging markets and developing countries continue to grow, it is critical that connections are made to these economic opportunities.
 At UPS, we understand that we have an opportunity and responsibility to provide these connections and meet customers’ needs.
 Global trade enhances economies by stimulating growth and new opportunities for employment and entrepreneurship, creating a ripple effect as businesses enter new markets and hire more workers, which in turn helps those workers support their families and communities.